Gender Inclusive: Designing forms for everyone

 While the Consumer Report website article was published in 2015, many of the ideas are still current.
 Storage, work spaces, sinks and taps, lights and power outlets, flooring, doorways and handles, appliances, cookware and utensils are all covered.

-With a growing trend to update kitchens every 12-20 years, renovation time is the best time to think about the usability of the kitchen into the future.
+There’s a trend to update kitchens every 12-20 years.
+So, renovation time is the best time to think about the usability of the kitchen into the future.

 Kitchens for later life

 3 pictures of kitchens used in the study.
-One shows a china cabinet, the next a step ladder and the third an ironing board More than any room in the house, the kitchen needs to be a place where tasks can be done easily and efficiently.
+One shows a china cabinet, the next a step ladder and the third an ironing board The kitchen is a place where tasks should be done easily and efficiently.
 Kitchens are also an important area for social interactions during meal preparation and clean up.
 As people age, more thought needs to go into kitchen design to overcome issues such as reaching, bending, grasping and holding.
 However, this should not mean a complete kitchen renovation if these issues are considered in the original kitchen design.

 Kitchen Living in Later Life: Exploring Ergonomic Problems, Coping Strategies and Design Solutions is the result of research from different disciplines in the UK.
 As an academic paper there are some technical references, but the reports of the interviews with older people are quite revealing.
 Reaching and bending caused the most problems, as well as grasping and lifting.
 Lighting was also an issue, especially for reading the small print on packaging.
 The article proposes solutions, some of them related to rearranging things for ease of use.